Azure Files scalability and performance targets

 Azure Files offers fully managed file shares in the cloud that are accessible via the SMB and NFS file system protocols.
 This article discusses the scalability and performance targets for Azure Files and Azure File Sync.

 The targets listed here might be affected by other variables in your deployment.
-For example, the performance of IO for a file might be impacted by your SMB client's behavior and by your available network bandwidth.
+For example, the performance of I/O for a file might be impacted by your SMB client's behavior and by your available network bandwidth.
 You should test your usage pattern to determine whether the scalability and performance of Azure Files meet your requirements.
-You should also expect these limits will increase over time.

 Azure Files scale targets